Feyzabad, Razavi Khorasan

 Feyzabad (فيض آباد) (Note: Also romanized as Faizābād, Feyẕābād, and Feyzābād) is a city in the Central District of Mahvelat County, Razavi Khorasan Province, Iran, serving as capital of both the county and the district.
-It is located about 200 km from Mashhad.
-The prominent Moeini Feizabadi family hails from the city.

 Demographics

 Population

 At the time of the 2006 National Census, the city's population was 14,721 in 3,827 households.
 The following census in 2011 counted 16,253 people in 4,563 households.
 The 2016 census measured the population of the city as 18,120 people in 5,496 households.

 Industry

-In the field of industry, the city has an industrial area with all the necessary infrastructure for investment, which has a total area of 106 hectares and has an operational phase and 2 active industrial units.
+In the field of industry, the city has an industrial area with all the necessary infrastructure for investment, which has a total area of 106 hectares and has an operational phase and two active industrial units.

-The most important industrial and mining units of the city are 6 mines, which mainly have products of industrial soil, carcass stone and gypsum, which have an annual extraction rate of 25 to 30 thousand tons.
+The most important industrial and mining units of the city are six mines, which mainly have products of industrial soil, carcass stone and gypsum, which have an annual extraction rate of 25 to 30 thousand tons.

-Regarding the processing of Mehwalat pistachio, which is processed in the same city, Mehwalat has 41 pistachio recording terminals with 55 processing lines, which employ 70 to 80 workers per day in each working season, which is 55 thousand tons per year.
+Regarding the processing of Mehwalat pistachio, which is processed in the same city, Mahvelat has 41 pistachio recording terminals with 55 processing lines, which employ 70 to 80 workers per day in each working season, which is 55 thousand tons per year.
 Pistachios are processed.

 There are 15 active workshops and handicrafts in the city, of which there are currently 15 carpet weaving workshops, 5 carpet weaving units, 6 carpet weaving units, 2 kilim weaving units and 2 mosaic work units in the city, which have more than 220 licenses so far.
 Household jobs are also exported.

 In the field of cooperatives, considering that cooperatives are one of the successful economic and social models in the world, he said: "Currently, there are more than 50 active cooperatives with 600 members in Mahvelat."